paragonhao/MLStudyNotes/README.md

 # Machine Learning Study Notes

+### Machine learning allows the program/algo to find the rules rather than letting human to hard code the rules

 ### Dense Vector Vs Sparse Vector:
 Dense vector means that most of its values are non-zero.
 As a counter-example, a one-hot encoded vector is not "dense."